 Conclusion

-The gold price remains constructive above $4,680, with technicals leaning bullish.
-Bulls need to clear $4,724 to confirm the next leg toward $4,746 and eventually $4,857.
-The Asian session offers a low-risk entry opportunity for patient traders.
-Keep the US CPI data on your radar, as it will likely dictate the next big move.
-Stay disciplined, respect your stop loss, and let the market come to you.
+The gold price remains constructive above $4,330, with technicals leaning bullish ahead of the FOMC decision.
+Bulls need to clear $4,360 to confirm the next leg toward $4,375 and eventually $4,420.
+Today’s London session offers a low-risk entry opportunity for disciplined traders.
+Keep the FOMC statement firmly on your radar—it will likely dictate the next big move in the gold price.
+Stay patient, respect your stop loss, and let the market come to you.

-- What is the key support level for gold today?
+What is the key support level for the gold price today?

-- Where is the next resistance for gold price?
+Where is the next resistance for the gold price?

 Risk Disclaimer: Trading Gold (XAU/USD) carries significant risk of loss and is not suitable for all investors.
 This content is for informational purposes only and does not constitute financial advice.
 Always conduct your own research and trade responsibly.